codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/Design.md

 The first stage pre-processes DocBook XML source files.

-A variety of pre-processing tasks are performed in the following order:
+First, this stage prepares for processing.

 *  Unpack the branding elements. (`Branding`)
 *  Make a modifiable copy of the original sources. (`ModifiableCopy`)

+By default, pre-processing tasks are performed in the following order:

 *  Augment the copy with common content. (`CommonContent`)
 *  Include Java code by applying the JCite plugin. (`JCite`)
 *  Include quotes from other text files by applying the XCite plugin. (`XCite`)